Legumes: my stance on why and why not (2/2)

 Individualization still matters.
 Pedestrian opinions do not matter, as much as how one (1) introspect back to the self experimentation and of all things, journalled experiences.

-At the end of the day – it is the individual taking control, over what can be isolated, scrutinized, and of all things ~ experienced by that individual alone – between none, low and high inputs.
-That is arguably the more scientifically and dare I say philosophically / Existentially meaningful exercise to life.
+At the end of the day – it is the individual taking control, over what can be experienced between none, low and high inputs.
+That is arguably the more scientifically and dare I say philosophically / Existentially meaningful exercise.

-I still eat”fibre” but never for simplistic reason that I want them to just “sit there”.
+I still eat”fibre”, but never for simplistic reason I want them to just “sit there”.
 Micronutrients are what I prioritise, than deliberately adding “more” to the traffic jam.

 What goes in must come out.
 Ahem – second law of thermodynamics is what I am referring to here.
 Anything inputted, should produce some means of productive utility, or an exchange for something productive to the other end.
 Cover your nose if you must – but it needs to be other than “natural” gas.